Fluffy Pancakes

 How do I Know When to Flip My Pancakes?

-Flip pancakes with a thin spatula when the bottoms are golden.
-But!
-A few things need to line up en route to this point.
-Your pan shouldn’t be too hot, or too cool.
-As I mentioned, if the pan is too hot, the pancakes end up overcooked before the insides have time to cook.
-When the pan is too cool pancakes take too long to cook and it impacts the texture negatively.
+For starters, when cooking pancakes, your pan shouldn’t be too hot, or too cool.
+If the pan is too hot, the pancakes end up overcooked before the insides have time to cook.
+Alternately, when the pan is too cool, pancakes take too long to cook and it impacts the texture negatively.
 So, control the temperature of the pan, flip when perfectly golden, and finish the second side.
 The batter should be set throughout and you’re ready to ladle in your next round of pancakes.
+Flip pancakes with a thin spatula when the bottoms are golden.
+You should also see bubbles coming up.

 Keep Those Pancakes Warm!